xanhacks/ctf-docs/docs/pwn/buffer-overflow/01-calling-function-with-args-x64.md

 ---
-title: Calling a function with args
+title: Call a function with arguments - 32 bits
-description: Exploiting a buffer overflow to call a function with specific arguments.
+description: Exploiting a buffer overflow to call a function with specific arguments in 32 bits architecture.
 ---

 # Buffer Overflow - Calling a function with args